Comcast/plax/subst/README.md

 ```

 This RFC generalizes both all of these types of substitution.
 Bonus:
-This RFC allows you to do some processing of values before they are
+This RFC also allows you to do some processing of values before they
-serialized/used.
+are serialized/used.

 The goal is to remain backwards-compatible.